Closed

 (libxml2 maintainer here) It seems that Nokogiri tells libxml2 to use its own memory management handlers which then call into Ruby code.
 Apparently, this doesn't work in an ELF destructor, probably because Ruby has already cleaned up its internal state.

-Calling a custom deallocation function in the global destructor could
+Check for custom free function in global destructor

 The check in libxml2 mentioned above is a good idea in any case.
 So this should be fixed in libxml2 now: https://gitlab.gnome.org/GNOME/libxml2/-/commit/956534e02ef280795a187c16f6ac04e107f23c5d